jeremehancock/Dev-Dashboard/README.md

 When using the Vagrant setup your repos are cloned to your local maching under "Vagrant/localhost/www/html" and are syned to the Vagrant box.
 This way you can destroy and recreate the Vagrant box without worrying about your code.

+If you want to add more projects after intial setup you can either add repos to the `setup/build.conf` file and re-run `bash build.sh` or manually clone repos into the `localhost/www/html/` directory and they should show up in your dashboard.

 # Pi Zero Setup:

 The Pi Zero installation is designed to work with a Pi Zero setup as a USB dongle.
 This is a more advanced setup and may not be useful to many.
 More info on how a Pi Zero USB dongle can be setup can be found on my [Pi Lab blog](https://pilab.dev/raspberry-pi-portable-dev-server).